-- (i) A driver engaged in the transport of bulk dangerous goods or carting explosives by public road, in conformity with the Australian Code for the Transport of Explosives by Road and Rail, must receive an allowance of \$19.30 per day.
-Bulk dangerous goods are those goods defined as such in the Australian Code for the Transport of Dangerous Goods by Road and Rail as amended from time to time. - (ii) A driver engaged in the transport by public road of packaged dangerous goods, which requires placarding, must receive an allowance of \$8.06 per day.
-Packaged goods which require placarding are those goods defined as such in the Australian Code for the Transport of Dangerous Goods by Road and Rail as amended from time to time. - (iii) Where a weekly employee is required to possess a licence to operate a vehicle carrying dangerous goods (as defined in the Australian Code for the Transport of Dangerous Goods by Road and Rail), training and medical costs must be reimbursed by the employer.
+- (i) A driver engaged in the transport of bulk dangerous goods or carting explosives by public road, in conformity with the Australian Code for the Transport of Explosives by Road and Rail, must receive an allowance of \$18.73 per day.
+Bulk dangerous goods are those goods defined as such in the Australian Dangerous Goods Code as amended from time to time. - (ii) A driver engaged in the transport by public road of packaged dangerous goods, which requires placarding, must receive an allowance of \$7.83 per day.
+Packaged goods which require placarding are those goods defined as such in the Australian Dangerous Goods Code as amended from time to time. - (iii) Where a weekly employee is required to possess a licence to operate a vehicle carrying dangerous goods (as defined in the Australian Dangerous Goods Code), training and medical costs must be reimbursed by the employer.